 People from small towns and villages, as well as lower cast people, regardless of their age, also, even if they have moved to the capital, still mostly continue to wear traditional clothes.
 But children in villages do not wear Indian clothes mostly.
 Teenage girls in small towns and villages can be forced to wear Indian clothes but can be as well allowed to wear jeans – and their parents will be considered to be open-minded for that.

 But things in big cities are quite different.
-Young girls and children in big cities don’t really wear Indian clothes and dress up a “western” way (or Indo-western).
-In fact, very often young girls don’t even know how to drape a saree, not before marriage at least – after marriage things can change for some of them: they can be just forced to wear Indian clothes every day.
+Young girls and children don’t really wear Indian clothes and dress up a “western” way (or Indo-western).
+In fact, very often young girls don’t even know how to drape a saree, not before marriage at least – after marriage things can change for some of them: they can be just forced to wear Indian clothes every day (if they have strict and traditional mother-in-law).
 If to say frankly, not every fashion stylist in India knows how to drape a saree, although they can be assigned for saree photo-shoots (that’s just one of the moments that was surprising for me).

 Young unmarried women do wear traditional clothes mostly for family gatherings and functions.
 They can wear it in daily life too: to office and college, but it is mostly about kurtis (Indian tunics), as well because formal suits aren’t that famous here for women yet (unlike for men), so sometimes kurtis can be considered good as formal wear for women.

 To be continued…..